svenlatham/svenlatham-beer/_beer/gulden-draak.md

 ---
 name: gulden draak
-description: very nice smooth dark beer. not much extra to it
+description: very nice smooth dark beer. not much extra to it.
+country: be
+brewer: Brouwerij Van Steenberge
 ---